vortex314/mqtt2serial/README.md

 git clone https://github.com/bblanchon/ArduinoJson
 cd mqtt2serial
 ```
-- use visual code with platformio extension to open any of the projects
+- use visual code with platformio extension to open any of the projects within mqtt2serial
  - compile and download to controller, check out the ports used in the platformio.ini.
 Could differ on your system
 ## Run it
 - check if the serial port is sending out JSON arrays to subscribe and do loopback tests.
 Use minicom or the in-build terminal of platformio